King Endowment Fund

 Bursary winners will:

-5) Present the project publicly for the GBLT audience in the summer of 2019 or at another mutually agreed-upon time
+2) Present their project publicly* for the GBLT audience in the summer of 2020, or at another mutually agreed-upon time